 When passing a query inside a DB2 command, certain file-naming conventions must be followed for the query to function properly.
-Filenames that do not contain underscores can optionally be enclosed in double quotation marks.
-Filenames that do contain underscores must be enclosed in double quotation marks.
-Regardless of whether the filename includes underscores or not, each quotation mark surrounding a filename must be preceded by an escape character (\).
+You must enclose file names that contain spaces or closing angle brackets (>) in double quotation marks; other file names can optionally be enclosed in double quotation marks.
+If you use quotations marks surrounding a file name, each quotation mark must be preceded by an escape character (\).
 If the query is not passed within a DB2 command, then there is no need to include escape characters with the quotation marks.

-In the following example, a query string in a query is passed within a DB2 command:
+In the following example, a query string is passed within a DB2 command:

 '''

 db2 "select image_id from table

 (mmdbsys.QbScoreTBFromStr

-('QbTextureFeatureClass file=<server,\"patterns/ptrn07.gif\">',
+('texture file=<server,patterns/ptrn07.gif>',

 'fabric',

 'swatch_img',

 10))

 as T1"

 '''